CentreMetre/thamco-order-retrieval-public/README.md

 This project is part of the ThAmCo Order subsystem.
 This project is a microservice for the retrieval of orders for any purpose.

-> Originally developed as part of the Cloud Computing DevOps module in the Computer Science Course.
+> Originally developed as part of the Cloud Computing DevOps module in the Computer Science course.

 This project is part of the ThAmCo Order subsystem.
 It fulfils the job as a microservice for retrieving orders.